 - Unfortunately there are no public toilet facilities within the Museum, or in the immediate vicinity, given the nature and history of the building.

 - The public toilets in Gourdon (which are wheelchair accessible in layout) are situated on Brae Road as you enter the village, and are a substantial distance from the Museum, and would involve a steep uphill journey on foot.
 Parking is available at the roadside, adjacent to the toilets.
+(Unfortunately, for the moment these are closed)

 - The quayside businesses which are situated close to the Museum have toilet facilities for customers only.